Ajay Yadav

 Ajay Yadav (born 18 December 1986) is an Indian cricket player who as of 2 January 2017 plays for Jharkhand in the Ranji Trophy, the domestic first-class cricket competition in India.
-He is right-hand batsman and right-arm medium-fast bowler.
+He is a right-hand batsman and right-arm medium-fast bowler.

 Yadav has played two Twenty20 matches for Jharkhand.

 Personal life

 Yadav's parents died when he was young, and he continued their family dairy business.